Riva del Garda: Main sights

 The Museo Civico is located in the Rocca, a medieval fortress with quadrangular bastions, placed on the lake, bounded by a canal with drawbridge.
 It was the fortress of the noble family Scaligeri (1124), who became the Lords of Verona.
 It was rebuilt several times and it was used by the Austrians as barracks in the 18th century.
 It is frequently the seat of cultural activities, especially during the summer months.

-The medieval Torre Apponale was is a medieval tower first mentioned in 1273, but probably older.
+The medieval Torre Apponale is a medieval tower first mentioned in 1273, but probably older.
 It belonged to the first fortress of Riva, that no longer exists.
 Modifications were made in 1555 and it was raised to 34 m.
 The Piazza III Novembre is situated between the tower and the harbour.
 The city hall comprises the Palazzo Pretorio from 1375 (the former cantonal courthouse) and the Palazzo del Provveditore (the governor's palace), built between 1472 and 1485.

 The city gates Porta San Marco (11th century), built by the Venetians, and Porta San Michele (13th century), at the Piazza Cavour, are remnants of the medieval city walls.
 The Porta San Michele has a small battlemented belfry for the parochial church of Maria Assunta.
 This church was originally a romanesque-gothic building from the 14th century (attested by a medieval relief at its southern side), but was rebuilt in baroque style in 1728.
 It has a single nave and nine baroque altars.
 The altarpieces were made by local artists, such as Ignazio Martino Oliari da Riva, Giuseppe Craffonara da Riva and Giovanni Caliari da Verona.
 The fresco in the dome is by the 17th century Baroque painter Giuseppe Alberti.

-The church Chiesa dell'Inviolata, dominating the Largo Marconi, is considered among the most beautiful baroque churches in Trentino.
+The Chiesa dell'Inviolata, dominating Largo Marconi, is considered among the most beautiful baroque churches in Trentino.
 It is an octagonal building with the belfry next to it.
 It contains the altarpieces "San Carlo Borromeo" and "San Gerolamo" by the Mannerist painter Palma il Giovane.
 In the middle of the octagonal dome is a Baroque fresco "The coronation of Maria in Heaven".

 Places of geological interest in the vicinity include Tenno Lake, Lago di Ledro (with its paleoethnographic museum), and the Varone falls.

 Sport

 With its two harbours, Riva del Garda is popular for sailing and windsurfing.
 Rock climbing and mountain biking are also common activities.
 Basketball is a sport enjoyed in the town; there are two teams in the regional league, Virtus Riva and GS Riva.
-In the winter months, skiing available, with a couple of ski-resorts located just 20-30 driving minutes from the town and others about 45–60 minutes away.
+In the winter months, skiing is available, with a couple of ski-resorts located just 20-30 driving minutes from the town and others about 45–60 minutes away.

-Via ferrata for rock climbing Via dell´Amicizia, which is 650 m high, ends at the height of 1200 m meters (route starts approximately at the middle of the mountain at about 600 m meters above the town) and lasts about 2:40 hrs. on average.
+Via ferrata for rock climbing Via dell'Amicizia, which is 650 m high, ends at the height of 1200 m meters (route starts approximately at the middle of the mountain at about 600 m meters above the town) and lasts about 2:40 hrs. on average.